web20opensource/firebase_dashboard/README.md

 This projects is created per the necessity of real time monitoring of certain data that if is missing coudl cause problems for end users.

-process.js will run the command update_cycle.sh every 3 minutes.
+#### process.js will run the command update_cycle.sh every 3 minutes.

-csv2json.js will convert a json file to a csv file
+#### csv2json.js will convert a json file to a csv file

-update_cycle.sh is teh scripts than glue all together.
+#### update_cycle.sh is teh scripts than glue all together.
 It updates the DB with new data.

+#### runSoapQuery.sh is used to run a soap request to the endpoint to run a remote command